Andyshome/AttendanceApp/README.md

 If you have any questions, please submit [issue](https://github.com/Andyshome/AttendanceApp/issues) to me.
 I will answer it as soon as possible.

 ## Contribution
-If you want to contribute to my program, please fork my program and create [pull request](https://github.com/Andyshome/AttendanceApp/pulls).
+If you want to contribute to my project, please fork my project and create [pull request](https://github.com/Andyshome/AttendanceApp/pulls).
 I will review it after.

 ## License
 **Attendance App** is released under the GPL3.0 license.
 See [LICENSE](https://github.com/Andyshome/AttendanceApp/blob/master/LICENSE) for details.